rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/1-0-child-order.md

 Because of that, `s` can also be described as the **next-presequent** sbiling.

 <!-- ======================================================================= -->
-## semantical considerations - can be ignored
+## semantical considerations - to be ignored

 ```
 child order CO(p)      cover graph